Annual Pet Exam at Petaluma Veterinary Hospital

-Our pets are a part of our family, and every responsible pet owner wants to ensure that their pets are in the very best of health.
+As a part of your family, you want to ensure that your pets are in the very best of health.
 Unfortunately, the majority of conditions that animals are susceptible to have no obvious symptoms early on.
-Once these conditions do present themselves, many pets may already be suffering and may require extensive medical assistance and veterinary care.
-Your pet can't tell you what is wrong, but scheduling regular pet exams can help you to quickly discover the source of a problem, and even prevent pet health problems from arising.
+Once these conditions do present themselves many pets may already be suffering and may require extensive medical assistance and veterinary care.
+Your pet can't tell you what is wrong, but scheduling a regular pet exam can help you to quickly discover the source of a problem, and even prevent pet health problems from arising.

-To keep your pets in optimum health, we recommend a full nose to tail pet examination at least once per year.
 If you’re new to pet ownership, we strongly recommend you book an appointment for your first pet exam within the first few weeks of ownership.
 Younger animals are more vulnerable to illness, so the initial pet exam will allow us to reassure you of their health and give us a starting point for your pet’s medical records.
-PVH offers both cat exams and dog exams, both of which feature an extensive list of health checks that help us to ensure your pet is in peak health.
+We offer both cat exams and dog exams; both feature an extensive list of health checks that help our veterinarians to ensure your pet is in peak health.

 Your pet examination will include a physical that looks at some or all of the following:

 Pet wellness visits can be particularly stressful to cats who are not used to being locked up or outside of their homes.
-Luckily, our staff at PVH is extremely adept at helping frightened felines to relax during their annual vet exam.
-Our cat exams include our nose to tail physical, updates on the latest feline vaccines, and access to information about dietary plans for cats and hairball control solutions.
+Luckily, our staff at PVH is extremely adept at "fear-free" handling techniques to help frightened felines to relax during the exam.
+Our cat exams include our nose-to-tail physical, updates on the latest feline vaccines, and access to information about dietary plans for cats and hairball control solutions.

-Regular animal exams are important for the health and well being of your pets, and none more so than your older pets, who may require blood tests to check their liver, kidneys, and other internal organs.
+Annual exams are important for the health and well being of your pets, and none more so than your older pets, who may require blood tests to check their liver, kidneys, and other internal organs.
 Owners of older cats and dogs may hear more about age based dietary needs and mobility concerns during their pet exam.
-As your pet ages, so too do our comprehensive vet exams, helping us to create pet wellness plans that best suit you and your pet, no matter their breed or age.
+As your pet ages, our comprehensive vet exams help us to create pet wellness plans that best suit you and your pet, no matter their breed or age.